// blog

 Field notes.

-Honest notes from building and running a solo product portfolio.
-What worked, what broke, and what the next project gets to skip.
+Notes from building and running a solo product portfolio.
+What worked, what broke, what the next project skips.

 -